MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/services-sync-not-start.md

 3. Verify that the directory synchronization service account is added to the following policies:

-   - Log on as a service
+  - Allow Log on locally
   - Log on as batch job
-   - Log on locally
+  - Log on as a service

 4. If you made changes to the local policy, restart the computer to apply the changes.